winkywong1/miniAdventureGame/README.md

 Plot:

-A simple adventure game

-Group: 122

-Member: 3035695189 Wong Wing Kei Member: 3035691195 Mak Ka Ho //

-Game description:

-- We are planning to create a simple adventure game.
-- Every player gets 100% Strength at the beginning.
-- There will be some challenges for players to solve.
-- The player should choose different decision during each challenge
-- Each decision will bring different outcomes.

 At the beginning of the game, the player can choose to continue the previous game or start a new game.
 If the player presses C which means continue the previous game.
 The previous data including name, life and scenario will be returned.
 If the player chooses to play a new game, after some instructions and introduction, the player will choose from left or right at the fork in the road and lead to 2 different paths -  wooden huts and lake.
 If they choose wooden huts, they will hear a child crying.
 They can choose comfort him or not.
 If they choose to comfort her, the child will be happy and give the player a steak.
 If not, the child will feel annoyed and the players will be deducted 20 cp value If they choose lake, they have to play rock-paper-scissors with a fairy.
 They need to win the fairy to get a fish.
 Otherwise, they cannot get anything food from the fairy.